Lesser known safari destinations of East Africa – Wild Voyager Blog

 Meru National Park

-Located east of Meru, Meru National Park covers an area of 240 sq. mi.
-The park has tall grass and lush swamps, as a result of the abundant rainfall it receives.
+Located east of Meru, Meru National Park covers an area of 240 square miles.
+The park has tall grass and lush swamps as a result of the abundant rainfall it receives.
 This magnificent park also has coursing rivers, khaki grasslands, and lavish jungles.
 Meru National Park was home to Elsa the Lioness.
-She was raised by conservationists Joy and George Adamson and was featured in Born Free, an award-winning movie of the 1960s.
+Conservationists Joy and George Adamson raised her, and she appeared in Born Free, an award-winning movie of the 1960s.

 A waterbuck at Meru National Park